The Best Modeling Amps for Guitar - Combo All Under $1000

 The Best Combo Modeling Amp from $500 to $1000

-It comes with the same amp modeling selection that's found in other Spider V amps, letting you choose from a total of 78 amp models, 24 cabinet simulations and 4 mics.
-You also have to consider its built-in effects, which allow for over 100 options, expanding your tone palette even further.
+It features the same selection of amp modeling as other Spider V modeling guitar amps, offering a total of 78 amp models, 24 cabinet simulations, and 4 mics.

-If you're looking for a reliable and loud amp that stays within reasonable budget, then check out the Line 6 Spider V 240 MkII.
+If you are seeking a dependable and loud amp within a reasonable budget, consider the Line 6 Spider V 240 MkII.

 - Amp Models: 78 x Amps, 24 x Cabs, 4 x Mics